Quantum Metric Corrections to Liouville's Theorem and Chiral Kinetic Theory

 From Eqs.~\eqref{eq:nj2} and~\eqref{eq:EJ2}, one might expect to derive formulas for $n^{(\partial E)}$, $\bj^{(\partial E)}$, $\varepsilon^{(EE)}$, and ${\bm J}^{(EE)}$.
 For chiral fermions, the momentum integrals in these expressions are dominated by contributions around the origin $|\bp|\sim 0$, where the kinetic description breaks down.
 For this reason, we do not present them explicitly here.

 The extension to Dirac fermions is straightforward.
 While the Berry curvatures of right- and left-handed fermions have opposite signs and their contributions cancel unless a chirality imbalance is present (see, e.g., Ref.~\cite{Kamada:2022nyt} for a review), the quantum-metric contributions appear with the same sign for both, yielding a nonvanishing sum even without such an imbalance.
 Consequently, the effects of the quantum metric manifest at ${\cal}O(\hbar^2)$ in generic relativistic many-body systems composed of Dirac fermions, not restricted to chiral matter.
+For example, in quark matter with $N_{\rm c}$ colors and $N_{\rm f}$ flavors, the correction to the energy density induced by a spatially inhomogeneous electric field is given by $2 N_{\rm c} N_{\rm f}$ times the second term in Eq.~(\ref{eq:E2}).

 \sect{Path-integral derivation of the Lagrangian with quantum metric} Let us now derive the effective Lagrangian (\ref{eq:L}) for a right-handed fermion by extending of the path-integral derivation of chiral kinetic theory in Ref.~\cite{Stephanov:2012ki} up to ${\cal O}(\hbar^2)$.
 The Weyl Hamiltonian is given by $ H_\mathrm{W} = \bp\cdot\bsigma + \Phi$.
 The transition amplitude from initial to final states, $\mathcal{A}=\langle f|\rme^{\rmi H_\mathrm{W}(t_\mathrm{f}-t_\mathrm{i})/\hbar}|i\rangle$, is written as the path integral with this Hamiltonian.
 After the diagonalization by the unitary matrix $V_\bp = (u_{\bp+} \ u_{\bp-})$, where $u_{\bp s}$ is the energy eigenvector, $\bsigma\cdot\bp \,u_{\bp s} = \epsilon_{{\bp}s}u_{\bp s}$ with $\epsilon_{{\bp}s} = s |\bp|$ for $s = \pm$, the amplitude is written as~\cite{Stephanov:2012ki}